Fully Bayes factors with a generalized g-prior: Marginal densities and Bayes factors

-At this point, we are ready to consider default choices for $a$ and $\bm{\nu}$.
+At this point, we are ready to consider default choices for $a$ and $\bbmm{\nu}$.
 For $a$, we recommend

 the median of the range of values $(-1,-1/2)$ for which the marginal density is well defined for any choices of $q < n-1$.
-In section \ref{sec:hyper}, we will explicitly see the appealing consequence of this choice on the asymptotic tail behavior of $p(\bm{\beta} | \sigma^2)$.
-For $\bm{\nu}$, we recommend
+In Section \ref{sechyper} we will explicitly see the appealing consequence of this choice on the asymptotic tail behavior of~$p(\bbmm{\beta} | \sigma^2)$.